lassewesth/first-class-prs/README.md

    * Ideal world (what I will build now) is `pull-request-status` as aggregate type, trigger-on-snapshot-deps, with PR and notifier build features
    * Oh and I'll go back to branch-as-property

+6. OK branch-as-property, let's just verify that works with regular commits